mpeschina/Dogether/README.md

 # Dogether

 Dogether is a Streamlit prototype for shared daily and weekly goals.
-Users sign in with Google, add friends by email, approve friend requests, and create shared goals where every participant has their own progress and target.
+Users sign in with Google, add friends by email, approve friend requests, and create shared goals.

 ## Features